Tremolo harmonica: Use

 Tremolo harmonicas are perhaps the most common form of harmonica in the world, being very popular in folk music as well as in much of East Asia.
 In the West, the tremolo harmonica is usually encountered in traditional folk music, being found throughout Europe and South America in this role.
 In China, Japan, Korea, Taiwan and other parts of Asia, however, tremolo harmonicas are found in nearly every area of music from folk to classical — in fact, there are specially manufactured tremolo harmonicas for ensemble playing.
 Players often use several different harmonicas at a time, holding them one atop the other, in order to play notes and chords not available on any single instrument.

 Other

-There are chromatic tremolo harmonica, which combine the slider design of the chromatic harmonica with the dual reed beating sound of the tremolo harmonica.
+There are chromatic tremolo harmonicas, which combine the slider design of the chromatic harmonica with the dual reed beating sound of the tremolo harmonica.
 Harmonica technician John Infande has been manufacturing his own design in limited numbers for several years, while the Japanese harmonica company, Suzuki Musical Instrument Corporation, has recently released its design.